cityofchattanooga/Chattanooga-Open-Data-Executive-Order/Open Data Policy.md

 **Section 7.
 Technology-related procurements**

-**a.** The Chief Information Officer shall work to develop contract provisions to promote open data policies in technology-related procurements.
-These provisions shall promote the City’s open data policies, including, where appropriate, requirements to post data on data.chattanooga.gov or to make data available through other means.
+**a.** The Chief Information Officer shall work to develop contract guidelines to promote open data policies in technology-related procurements.
+These guidelines shall promote the City’s open data policies, including, where appropriate, requirements to post data on data.chattanooga.gov or to make data available through other means.

 **Section 8.
 Open data terms of use**

-**a.** DOIT will determine a license that conforms with the principles set forth in the [Open Knowledge Definition](http://opendefinition.org/od/), under which to publish the data and make the license clearly known on the City's data portal.
+**a.** The Department of Information Technology will determine a license that conforms with the principles set forth in the [Open Knowledge Definition](http://opendefinition.org/od/), under which to publish the data and make the license clearly known on the City's data portal.